bellanov/serenade-flow/CONTRIBUTING.md

 2. Once you have assigned yourself an issue, schedule the issue within an **Iteration** so it is visible on the *Kanban Board*.
 Once the issue is visible on the Kanban Board, drag the issue from **Backlog** to **In Progress**.

 3. After the issue has been transitioned to **In Progress**, a **Branch** within the issue should be created to properly isolate changes.
+This branch will been the one to conduct development within, or open external *Pull Requests* against.

+## PyPi API Key

+An **API Key** is required to be able to publish releases to *testpypi*.
+Upon the assignment of an issue, the repository owner will be in touch.

 ## Development Workflow